 The things that you treat with care will last you much longer than those that you don’t.
 This includes your ceramic cookware.
 Like most kitchen products they come with care instructions.
 Take the time to read these.
 A few minutes can save you dollars in the long run.
 In case you’ve lost those, I’ve listed some general care tips as a guide to help.

-On receiving your ceramic pots and pans set, remove all labels and packaging materials.
+On receiving your ceramic pans, remove all labels and packaging materials.

 Store by placing paper napkins or pan protectors between cookware to protect surfaces.